DAT Scoring System

 How can DAT Score help to Predict your Performance?

-Scoring DAT Performance
+Scoring you Performance

-DAT tests are scored according to the points gained due to correct responses.
+The tests are scored according to the points gained due to correct responses.
 The points thus gained form the raw scores.
-These raw scores are converted into scaled scores in order to make the performance of a student comparable to those of students who have taken the DAT in different administrations.
+These raw scores are converted into scaled scores in order to make the performance of a student comparable to those of students who have taken the test in different administrations.
 Incorrect responses do not affect the score at all.
 Students can make the most of this scoring system as it provides scope for guessing the answer.

-Receiving DAT Score Report
+Receiving the Score Report

 An unofficial score report is provided to the student at the Prometric test center immediately after he completes the test.
 This is the only copy received by students and no other score report is sent later.
 However, the unofficial score report is audited before it is made official.
-The audit is conducted to maintain accuracy of the DAT score received by students.
+The audit is conducted to maintain accuracy of the score received by students.
 Students who want to get their scores audited after that can get it done by placing a request in a written form and paying a fee of $50.

 Score Report Received by Dental Schools